 However, sifting through all these options is troublesome for a newbie.

-That’s why, take note of the 10 best eCommerce platforms that we have hand picked for you.
+That’s why, take note of the 11 best eCommerce platforms that we have handpicked for you.

 It’s a standalone software that works wonders!
 It’s a WordPress plugin for eCommerce, quite different from all the others in the list.

 For developers, it’s adaptable and open-source so that they can meet client needs.
-On the other hand, store owners have control over selling anything from anywhere!
+On the other hand, store owners control selling anything from anywhere!

 Among the 300+ extensions, you will definitely find the one that meets your specific needs.
 These are both free and paid, and the price goes up to $300.
 You can manage your store, payment, and subscription with them.